-ZenCash co-founder explains why it’s hard to get into crypto: Crypto Virtual Summit
+ZenCash co-founder explains why crypto is hard

 The entrepreneur revealed that only around one fifth of her friends, colleagues and clients own crypto assets.

 The Crypto Virtual Summit kicked off online this week.
 As part of the daily interview video series, ZenCash co-founder Jane Lippencott sat down with conference host Amateo Ra to discuss all things cryptocurrency.

 Lippencott touched on an array of topics, including the right to privacy, networking infrastructures, the long-term viability of the emerging crypto industry and the changing role of venture capital and fintech startups.

 When asked to identify current trends and measure the climate of the industry, Lippencott expressed excitement for a new way of thinking and a departure from the notion of bitcoin as the singular point of access.

 “I’m super psyched for bitcoin to no longer be the main gateway into altcoins,” Lippencott said.